 Q: Can Psychology students study abroad?
 If so, where to do they go?

 Yes.
-In the 5-year period of 2006-2010, 34% of psychology majors studied abroad, i.e., approximately 9 majors per year.
-Our students choose to study around the world, including Australia, Denmark, France, Japan, New Zealand, Spain, and Turkey.
+In the 9-year period of 2008-2016, 36% of graduates with a psychology majors studied abroad, i.e., approximately 9 majors per year.
+Our students choose to study around the world, including Australia, Denmark, Ecuador, England, Italy, Japan, and New Zealand.